PARALEGAL STUDIES (PLS)

 383. Legal Research.
 3 hrs.
 A summary of primary and secondary legal sources including reporters, digests, codes, citations, Westlaw, the Internet and other basic research materials

 384. Legal Drafting.
 3 hrs.
 An introduction to writing correspondence, pleadings, discovery, legal memoranda, briefs and other documents used in civil practice

 385. Law Office Computing and Management.
 3 hrs.
-A skills course which introduces computer applications in the law office, including Windows, word processing, automated litigation support and specific law office management applications such as timekeeping, billing and docket control systems
+A skills course which introduces computer applications in the law office, including Westlaw, Windows, word processing, automated litigation support and specific law office management applications such as timekeeping, billing and docket control systems

 386. Equity Practice.
 3 hrs.
 A study of the courts of equity and their jurisdiction in the American legal system, with emphasis on domestic relations, wills, and estates